ZaferUz/MLOps-with-projects-EU-02-Breast-cancer-classfication-model-deployment/deploy/README.md

 - In this example we will copy our app files into the docker image file.
-- Before create an image in this current directory copy the *model.pkl, scale.pkl*
+- Before create an image in this current directory copy the *model.pkl, scale.pkl* files
+- to create requierment.txt file with end to date dependices, *(python3) pip freeze > reqierment.txt*